bgamari/ghc-wiki-import/newtype-optimization-for-gadts.md

 ```

-If the `IntMap` type gets the newtype optimization, then we'd drop the extra indirection on top. *SLPJ: I'm sorry but I do not understand.
+If the `IntMap` type gets the newtype-optimization, then we'd drop the extra indirection on top. *SLPJ: I'm sorry but I do not understand.
 Can you show the code you expect to get in the end?
 Yes, `IntMap` obeys conditions 1-4, so we should be able to represent an `IntMap` by a pointer to a (boxed) `IMGadt`, but I think you are trying to say something else.*